meilisearch/documentation/learn/advanced/updating.md

 In this case, you need to download the compatible version now (`0.X.X` in the above error message) to access and export your database.

 ::: note
-If you are updating to v0.28, keys imported from the old version will have their `key` and `uid` fields regenerated.
+If you are updating to v0.28 or above, keys imported from the old version will have their `key` and `uid` fields regenerated.
 :::

 ## Step 2: Set all fields as displayed attributes

-::: warning
+::: tip
 If your dump was created in Meilisearch v0.21 or above, continue to [step 3](#step-3-create-the-dump).
 :::